SEMICeu/documentation/toolchain.md

 Per default, this is part in the html representation as a html link to the _thema_ repository pointing to the source of the data specification.

 This allows to exactly know the (UML) content on which the data specification is based.
-Even more, git history provides an undeniable ledger of which changes that have resulted in this state.
+Even more, the GitHub history provides an undeniable ledger of which changes that have resulted in this state.

 In SEMIC, where the publication of the artefacts is done manually by copying the generated artefacts to the corresponding Core Vocabulary GitHub repositories, adding this information (even hidden) is aiding the tracing.